We may receive compensation when you click on links to products from our partners.

 Or another device that allows you to track your movements.
 You may not be able to fit in 10,000 steps in one day but if you haven’t moved for a while your device will probably remind you it’s time to take a screen break and move around a bit.
 Good for your physical health or course, but also a necessity when it comes to your mental health and your concentration too.
 If you feel that you would benefit from additional support for your mental health, click here.

-Find some stretches to do at your desk, some body strength exercises that you can carry out to feeling physically fit and healthy.
+Find some stretches to do at your desk, somebody strength exercises that you can carry out to feel physically fit and healthy.

 Admit You Need to Take a Day

 Everyone gets ill, everyone needs to take a day off once in a while.
 Pushing through making yourself feel worse and churning out lower-quality work does not do anyone any favours.

 Take up the offer of workplace flu vaccinations if they’re given but if you do succumb to the flu or even a heavy cold your co-workers will thank you for staying away and not passing on your germs.